 Reinstall both the brush bearing and side brush, then close the brush guard.

-As the robot vacuum comes in contact with floor-borne dirt, the surface like the wheels and brushes are most affected; debris and dirt build-up around these surfaces as they rotate.
-Like hair or string, and some other items are the challenges of these moving parts, making regular maintenance necessary.
+As the robot vacuum comes in contact with floor-borne dirt, the surface like the wheels and brushes is most affected; debris and dirt build up around these surfaces as they rotate.

-You should often remove them and check any objects wrapped around these robots’ brushes and wheels.
 If you have a cleaning tool, you can inspect and clean the brushes and head module at least once or twice a week.

 During your inspections, if you notice damages on the brush, then replace it.
 Also, to ensure your robot vacuum’s efficiency, try to change the Roomba brushes between six to twelve months of usage.